Character Name: Dawn

-The kid was backed into a corner, skinny legs drawn up to his chest, arm hanging limp as the blood flowed down the dirty skin to drip onto the pallet.
-Small, very filthy feet protruded from a ragged pair of jeans that must have been a few sizes too large.
-He’d pulled off at least three layers of sweaters to expose the arm and now wore a red flannel shirt, long sleeved, with the one pulled up to his shoulder to expose the cut.
+The kid was backed into a corner, skinny legs drawn up, arm hanging limp as the blood flowed down the dirty skin to drip onto the pallet.
+Small, very filthy feet protruded from a ragged pair of jeans that must have been more than a few sizes too large.
+At least three layers of sweaters had been pulled off to expose the arm leaving a red flannel shirt, long sleeved, one pulled up to the shoulder to expose the cut.
 Several bloody rags lay about, obvious attempts to staunch the flow but ultimately futile.

 The jade green eyes watched him as he sat beside the child and gently lifted the arm.
 It was a ragged wound; the kind delivered by a serrated blade and that would leave a nasty scar.
 Breathing slowly, the bowman reached behind his back and pulled out a clean handkerchief then produced a small clay pot stoppered by a wooden cork.
 Taking the stopper in his teeth he slowly poured a sweet smelling cream onto the cloth then replaced the stopper.
 The pot disappeared as he again took the child’s arm.